esolutionsone/REST-API-Explorer-Example/README.md

     - label         > String - field display value
     - name          > String - field name
     - options       > Array  - Select Options / Choices
-    - defaultOption > String - Default choice from list of options
+    - defaultOption > String - Default choice from the list of options

 ## Post Fields
-The post fields components renders a field / value REST body builder for the post request.
+The post fields component renders a field/value REST body builder for the post request.
 This will dynamically build your rest body, will allow you to add any number of field + value pairs, and will allow you to remove a row with the trash can (after you have more than 1 row).
 This component can be seen at the bottom of the form when POST is the selected method.
 To properly leverage this component, it should be nested within a `<form>` tag.
 *This component leverages the Text Input component to create the post fields*

 Inputs: